Music of Uganda: Eastern

 To differentiate Eastern region from other regions.
 This region has several tribes, namely Bagwere, Basoga, Banyoli, Bagisu, Jopadhola, Iteso, Sabin, and Basamya.
 Each tribe has its own kind of music.
-In the 90s, these tribes produced music using their own made instruments.
+In the '90s, these tribes produced music using their own made instruments.
 For example, the Bagwere had an instrument called kongo, basoga had xylophones (mbeire), Jopadhola and Banyoli had fumbo, and Iteso had adungu.
 During that time their music was different in production and composition according to which tribe was singing.
 In the 20th century, many tribes have tried to adopt to modern production while still making their songs in their tribe’s native language.
-There are many artist from several tribes.
+There are many artists from several tribes.
 Bagwere has Waisana, Benenego, rapper Sky Dee, Area B, Waikere, Bluzman etc. Bagisu has San Sea, Ben, Nutty Neithan etc, and Basoga has Crazy MC, Racheal Magola, Maro etc. Most of these tribes have kings that have helped in the promotion of culture and music at large.
 The Bagwere king is called Ikumbania, the Bagisu king is called Omukuka, the Basoga king is called Chabazinga, and the Iteso king is called Emorimori.
 Lastly, the Eastern region has several districts.